Inbound marketing represents a fundamental shift in outbound marketing tactics.

 By writing great pieces of content – the kind that answers questions and solves challenges – for each stage of the buyer’s journey, you can move customers from being a stranger to a repeat customer.

 Why would you segment them into buyer personas?
 Because now, you can see which audience group is most interested in content marketing.
-Now, you can see which buyer persona most-often coverts, becoming a customer.
+Now, you can see which buyer persona most-often converts, becoming a customer.
 Now, you have a better idea of where to direct your content marketing.

 Inbound Marketing Increases Lead Gen